-Students starting A Level Mathematics courses in September 2023 will take all examinations at the end of the course.
+Students will take all examinations at the end of the course.
 Year 12 examinations may be taken at the end of the first year.
 The marks awarded do not count towards the A Level qualification taken at the end of the second (year 13).